zzhangjii/learning-library/workshops/LabGuide700WorkingWithRESTAPIs.md

 ![](./images/700/Picture700-1.png)

-- Pick api.user from the list of users and on the User page click 'Add API Keys' button.
+- Pick respective user from the list of users and on the User page click 'Add API Keys' button.

 ![](./images/700/Picture700-2.png)